PriyaKashyapp/Emotion-Based-Image-Captioning-using-Hugging-Face.-/README.md

 For Security : Enable CORS using Flask-CORS to allow cross-origin requests:

+## Hugging Face Models and Libraries:

+Image Captioning Model:
+Salesforce/blip-image-captioning-base
+This model generates initial captions for images.

+Emotion Detection Model:
+microsoft/resnet-50
+This vision transformer model is used for detecting emotions in images.

 ## Summary:
 model.py: Contains the logic for generating emotionally descriptive captions. app.py: Flask application that handles image uploads and uses the function from model.py.